 Policy

 Problematic past forest policies were noted in the literature and at all workshops during this study.
 In particular, policy-making is widely described as top-down, instead of consultative.
-However, the very recently revised Forest Policy (GoB 2016) provides a new firm direction for the Department and, as a result, no issues and challenges with respect to policy, other than its implementation, are foreseen except to specifically deal with gender issues For example, this revised Policy discusses at length the need for co-management of forests, an issue that was raised in all workshops but does not mention women.
+However, the very recently revised Forest Policy (GoB 2016) provides a new firm direction for the Department and, as a result, no issues and challenges with respect to policy, other than its implementation, are foreseen except to specifically deal with gender issues.
+For example, this revised Policy discusses at length the need for co-management of forests, an issue that was raised in all workshops but does not mention women.
 A strong opportunity exists now for a REDD program to begin to implement direction provided in the new Policy document.
 For example, the Policy sets a 20% forest cover target, talks about adapting to climate change and valuing ecosystem services, all of which can be built into a REDD program.

 Institutional